YazanZebak/gke-microservices-devops-lab/README.md

 ### 6. Monitoring

-Prometheus and Grafana are deployed inside the cluster using the kube-prometheus-stack Helm chart.
+Prometheus and Grafana are deployed inside the cluster using the `kube-prometheus-stack` Helm chart.
 See [docs/monitoring.md](docs/monitoring.md) for design decisions and details.

+### 7. Canary Release

+A canary release of `productcatalogservice` is implemented using Istio.
+Version `v2` runs alongside the stable `v1`, with 25% of traffic routed to `v2` and 75% to `v1`.
+Traffic splitting is handled by an Istio VirtualService and verified via sidecar metrics and Kiali.

+See [docs/canary-release.md](docs/canary-release.md) for the full methodology, YAML configuration, traffic verification data, and cutover procedure.